Racso/playground-graph-basics/markdowns/basics.md

 In Twitter, following a person goes in one direction: you may follow one person, but that person may or may not follow you back.
 In our example, Carol follows Bob, but Bob doesn't follow Carol back.
 Something similar happens with personal relationships in real life: you may like a person, but that person may or may not like you back.

-Is because of this asymmetry that our graph needs a way to convey who follows whom.
+It is because of this asymmetry that our graph needs a way to convey who follows whom.
 This is done with **directed edges**:

 ![Directed graph example](twitter.png "")